-Our work has received several awards, including best paper awards from the IEEE and the ACM societies, including the best student paper award at JCDL 2007, the best ACM Multimedia demo award in 2006.
+Our work has received several awards, including best paper awards from the IEEE and the ACM societies, including an honorable mention award at ACM CSCW 2019, the best paper award at IEEE/ACM ASONAM 2019, best student paper award at JCDL 2007, the best ACM Multimedia demo award in 2006.
 The best student paper award at ACM Multimedia 2002, best paper runner-up at ACM Multimedia 2007, best student paper runner-up at ICASSP 2006.
 We also received a best paper award on video retrieval from IEEE Trans.
 On Circuits and Systems for Video Technology, 2000.
 In 2002, Prof. Sundaram received the Eliahu I. Jury Award for best Ph.D. dissertation.

 This paper proposes a generative model to identify roles in Community Question Answering (CQA) communities and shows how differences in role composition influences community health.
 Community Question Answering (CQA) platforms are useful for people to share knowledge and to form ad-hoc social networks around specific topics.
 User experience across communities varies: whether a question will be answered, the extent of the delay in responding to a question, etc. While past research shows that participants play different roles in online communities, we investigate a complementary question: how does the distribution of roles differ across communities and do these differences help explain the differences in user experience?
 We propose the use of a generative model for inferring action- based roles for users both at the level of an individual brows- ing session as well as at the broader community level.
 Our model is specifically designed to produce descriptions of user behavior roles in the form of interpretable probability distributions over the atomic actions a user may take within a community while also modeling the composition of those roles inside individual communities to facilitate cross-community analysis.
 A comprehensive experiment on all 161 non-meta communities on the StackExchange CQA platform reveals three empirical insights.
 First, we show interesting distinctions within CQA communities in question-asking behavior (where two distinct types of askers can be identified) and answering behavior (where two distinct roles surrounding answers emerge).
 Second, clustering communities with similar role compositions according reveals that these clusters have interesting topical differences as well as statistically significant differences in mean health for different health metrics.
 Third, we show that each discovered cluster corresponds to a distinct evolution of role composition that suggests that users engaging in discussion on answers will eventually become the dominant role in most communities and remain that way.